-To continue address the practice trend involving effectively developing and monitoring safety plans CPC, in conjunction with the University of South Florida, will deliver training to all case management staff that reinforces the critical importance of safety planning.
-The curriculum for this training will include developing safety plans when conditions for return are met, consistent monitoring of safety plans, maintaining regular contact with safety monitors and updating safety plans at critical junctures.
+To continue address the practice trend involving effectively developing and monitoring safety plans the CPC Training Department will continue to deliver ongoing in-service training to all case management staff that reinforces the critical importance of safety planning.
+The curriculum for this training will include developing safety plans when conditions for return are met, consistent monitoring of safety plans, maintaining/documenting regular contact with safety monitors and updating safety plans at critical junctures.
 Along with the core training objectives, there will be an additional focus for supervisory staff on reviewing safety plans for sufficiency and the importance of the supervisor consistently conducting guided discussions with the case manager to promote effective practice and decision making.
-The in-service training will be delivered to all case management staff, judicial and non-judicial, in order to be sure that all of the training concepts and objectives are conveyed to ensure that safety planning for children and families is occurring effectively and appropriately.

-The monitoring for improvement in the development and management of appropriate safety plans will include completion of the training and ongoing Operational Management review and analysis of Rapid Safety Feedback reviews, Florida CQI case reviews and other case-related data in order assess for effectiveness of the transfer of knowledge from the classroom to the field level with regard to developing and monitoring appropriate safety plans.
+The monitoring for improvement in the development and management of appropriate safety plans will include the training delivery, analysis of Rapid Safety Feedback reviews, Florida CQI case reviews and other case-related data in order assess for effectiveness of the transfer of knowledge from the classroom to the field level regarding developing and monitoring appropriate safety plans.
+Additionally, the CPC Quality Assurance staff will be conducting additional Rapid Safety Feedback reviews on post- placement supervision cases in order to help prevent re-entry into out of home care.